MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 **Severity**: Medium

-This detection generates alerts for non-Microsoft OAuth apps with metadata (name, URL, publisher, etc.) that has previously been observed in apps flagged by app governance due to suspicious activity.
-This app might be part of an attack campaign and possibly involved in exfiltration of sensitive information.
+This detection generates alerts for non-Microsoft OAuth apps with metadata, such as *name*, *URL*, or *publisher*,  that had previously been observed in apps flagged by app governance due to suspicious activity.
+This app might be part of an attack campaign and might be involved in exfiltration of sensitive information.

 **TP or FP?**